TheMany172/Flipper-Zero-Prayer-Times-App/README.md

 # Flipper Zero Prayer Times App

+(Please note - this was made as a learning project.
+You must verify the prayer times for your location yourself rather than relying on this app)

 A dedicated Islamic Prayer Times application for the Flipper Zero device.
 This application allows Muslims to keep track of their daily prayer times directly from their Flipper Zero.

 ## Features